Nowak-Lab/EvoTraceR/README.md

 Contact
 --------------

-Please feel free to contact us with feedback: Dawid Nowak, dgn2001 at med.cornell.edu or Armin Scheben, ascheben at cshl.edu.
+Please feel free to contact us with feedback: Dawid Nowak, dgn2001 at med.cornell.edu or Rebecca Hassett, hassett at cshl.edu.